hyphacoop/handbook/finance.md

 Before the **7th of each month**, Members must submit payroll information to the [Employee Payroll](https://link.hypha.coop/payroll) sheet in order to be paid for the current pay period.

-Expense reimbursements, which require photos uploaded to Quickbooks Online, are paid out at each period and should be submitted in the same quarter that they are incurred.

-All payroll, expense reimbursements, and withheld taxes are managed using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.
+All wages, expense reimbursements, and withheld taxes are managed using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.

 ### Calculating Member Wages